Ewan-Roberts/pixi-intersects/README.md

 ## rationale
 this is a simple libary that i designed for use with my game engine. most of the better collision libraries were too large or too heavily invested in physics. i wanted something simple that worked well with pixi.js.

+## Getting started
+This library requires you bundle it on with soemthing like browserfy or webpack.

 ## Code Example

     // point-Rectangle intersection

+    var Intersects = require("yy-intersects")

     var sprite = new PIXI.Sprite(texture);
     sprite.shape = new Intersects.Rectangle(sprite);
     sprite.position.set(5, 5);